California Choice (CalChoice)

 Benefits Café will help you determine the factors that are the most important to you and your employees.
-Then, we will prepare a proposal that shows plans that are available from all the insurance companies that may work for you.
+Then, we will prepare a proposal that shows small business plans that are available from all the insurance companies that may work for you.
 This may include PPO, HMO, HSA plans, with Platinum, Gold, Silver, and Bronze level benefits.
 The proposal may include full network plans which have the most number of doctors and hospitals, or “narrow” network plans with fewer medical providers but at a lower cost.

 We’ll talk to you about ways to share the cost with your employees that helps both the older, more experienced employees, for whom medical insurance is more expensive, and younger employees and their families.

 Once you decide on the plans that will work the best for your company, we help you explain everything to your employees; enroll everyone and support your plan throughout the life of your coverage.
 We have clients for whom we have worked for nearly three decades.
 Give us a call at (800) 746-0045.